CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

 ## Online registraton for sessions

-CoderDojo McDonough uses Meetup.com's RSVP system to reserve spaces for students at each sessions.
-For each session the parent should RSVP for their students.
+CoderDojo McDonough uses Meetup.com's RSVP system to reserve spaces for students at each session.
 Visit our website and click the "RSVP for a session" link to reserve your student's spot for a session.
 You will need to RSVP separately for all sessions you want your student to attend.

 Parents should only RSVP for the number of students participating and do not include parents or guardians.
 This will allow us to know how many students to allow based on our number of mentors.